BurnedLand/Reports/.github/ISSUE_TEMPLATE/bug_report.md

   to report the bug.
 title: ''
 labels: ''
-assignees: ''
+assignees: BurnedLand

 ---

-[Name, Faction] Player name and player faction, Horde Or Alliance.

-[Name, Type] Name of the Item/Quest/Spell/Npc etc., Type (Item/Quest/Spell/Npc etc.)

-[Describe the bug] A clear and concise description of what the bug is.

-[Wowhead Link and Screenshots] If applicable, add screenshots and wowhead link to help explain your problem.

-[Additional context] Add any other context about the problem here.
+[Player Name and Faction].......

+[Type: Item/Quest/Spell/Npc and Name ].......

+[Describe the bug].......

+[Wowhead Link and Screenshots]It's mandatory to attach WoWhead link and if applicabile a Screenshot.